ravachol/kew/CONTRIBUTING.md

 - Try to keep commits fairly small so that they are easy to review.

 - If you can, use https://editorconfig.org/.
 There is a file with settings for it: .editorconfig.

-### Refactoring

-Pure refactoring/improving the structure of the code is very welcome.
-We want to keep things simple and clean.
-But as stated before, please contact me before doing big changes.